Crawl Space Encapsulation

 How do I know if I Have a Crawl Space Moisture Issue?

 Common signs of crawl space moisture issues include:

 - Visible mold growth in the crawl space

 - Condensation on duct work

-Poor crawl space ventilation compounds the problem by creating a mix of warm and cool air causing surface condensation, further increasing the amount of moisture under the home.
-This repeated wetting of building materials day after day provides the perfect environment for mold growth, termites and structural damage under your home.
+Improper crawl space ventilation makes the issue worse by creating a mix of warm and cool air causing condensation, further increasing the amount of moisture under the home.
+This repeated wetting of building materials over and over provides the perfect environment for mold growth, termites and structural damage under your home.